-A performance report is a report which reflects the performance of something.
+A performance report is a document that reflects the performance of something.
 They are produced by government bodies for projects which are financed by public money to reveal that the money was spent rightly and usefully.

-The key elements to be included in the performance report are:
+The key elements to be included in this report are:

-Status report: As understood by the name, the status report discloses the current performance status.
+Status report: As understood by the name, this discloses the current performance status.
 It declares that where the project stands with respect to performance.

-Progress report: This type of report declares accomplishments since the last reporting time.
+Progress report: This type declares accomplishments since the last reporting time.

 Forecasting report: The expected results on the basis of performance are drafted in the forecasting report.
 The level of performance in the future is determined.

-Variance report: This report gives a comparison between the achieved performance and the expected performance of the project.
+Variance report: This gives a comparison between the achieved and the expected performance of the project.

 The performance report benefits the stakeholders as it is mandatory for the government to publish the performance report as the law binds it to do so.
 On the basis of the report, one can hold people accountable for their acts as the current status of the report is communicated to all in order to detail them their invested money is being used well.

-On the basis of which, people can shape their decisions on whether to finance the project in the future or not as decisions are made on the basis of provided pieces of evidence.
-The performance report provides transparency with respect to each element of the project.
+On the basis of which, people can shape their decisions on whether to finance the project in the future or not as decisions are made on the basis of provided pieces of evidence. it provides transparency with respect to each element of the project.